idle-code/tempren/MANUAL.md

 %Lower{%Collapse{%Strip{%Name()}}}
 ```

-To streamline such operations, _pipe list_ syntax sugar can be used.
+To streamline such operations, _pipe list_ syntax sugar can be used
-The, following expression is equivalent to the one above:
+and above expression can be written as:
 ```
 %Name()|%Strip()|%Collapse()|%Lower()
 ```